 Windows Settings pane should look similar to the image below.
 In Windows Settings, click Windows Updates, and select Windows Insider Program on the right pane of your screen shown in the image below.

 Expand the tile for Stop getting preview builds on the Insider Program settings pane, then toggle the button to the On position to unenroll your device from the program.

 After that, close Windows Settings.
 The next time Microsoft releases a major, stable update to Windows 11, your PC will leave the Insider program and switch to a regular stable build.

 That should do it!

 This post showed you how to unenroll your device from Windows Insider Program to start receiving stable builds.
-If you find any error above or have something to add, please use the comment form below.
+Please use the comment form below if you find any errors above or have something to add.